Black Tigers: Notable attacks

 The first Black Tiger attack was carried out on 5 July 1987 by Captain Miller against a Sri Lankan Army military base in Jaffna.
 Miller drove a bomb filled vehicle into the heart of the base.
 Scores of soldiers were killed and wounded.

 In May 1991, a female Black Tiger blew herself up, killing former Indian Prime Minister Rajiv Gandhi, along with 16 civilians.

 On 16 November 1992, a Black Tiger assassinated Admiral Clancy Fernando by driving an explosives laden motorbike into his staff car while he was on his way to naval headquarters at Flagstaff Street in the Galle Buck from his official residence "Navy House" at Longden Place, Colombo after he returned from India after discussing Indo-Sri Lankan naval cooperation.
-He is the highest ranking officer in the Sri Lankan Armed Forces to be killed by the LTTE.
+He is the highest-ranking officer in the Sri Lankan Armed Forces to be killed by the LTTE.

 On 1 May 1993, a male Black Tiger assassinated Sri Lankan President Ranasinghe Premadasa and 23 others during a May Day parade.

+On 11 November 1993, a Black Tiger team stormed into the Pooneryn military base in the early hours of the morning and paved the way for LTTE teams to overrun the camp and its installations.
+The Black Tiger team was led by Captain Sengannan who hailed from Sattur.

+On 16 August 1994, the first female Sea Black Tiger, Captain Angayarkanni, single-handedly destroyed a Sri Lankan Navy Surveillance Command Centre Ship off the coast of Kankesanthurai.

-On 24 October 1994, the then leader of opposition and Member of Parliament Gamini Dissanayake and five Ministers, several politicians, military and other security personnel were assassinated in a suicide attack carried by a female Black Tiger.
+On 24 October 1994, the then leader of opposition and Member of Parliament Gamini Dissanayake, two former Ministers, several politicians, military and other security personnel were assassinated in a suicide attack carried by a female Black Tiger.

+On 19 April 1995, four Sea Black Tiger Frogmen sank two navy gunboats in the Trincomalee Harbour, resulting in the start of Eelam War III.

 On 31 January 1996, Black Tigers carried out the Colombo Central Bank bombing that killed 100 civilians and injured 1400 others.

+On 4 July 1996, a Black Tiger assassinated Major General Ananda Hamangoda at Stanley Road in Jaffna Town.
+Hamangoda was the brigade commander of the 51-2 brigade based in Jaffna and was providing security for Housing and Construction Minister Nimal Siripala de Silva during his visit to Jaffna when the explosion occurred.
+De Silva escaped with minor injuries and was the intended target.

 On 25 January 1998, Black Tigers carried out the 1998 Temple of the Tooth attack that killed 17 civilians and injured 25 others.

 On 14 May 1998, a Black Tiger assassinated Major General Larry Wijeratne on the last day of his duty assignment in Valvettithurai, Jaffna.
 Wijeratne was attending a Jaffna traders' felicitation lunch just before leaving on transfer as deputy commandant of the Kotelawela Defence Academy before he was killed.